mwc360/mwc360.github.io/_posts/2022-01-19-Synapse-Optimization-Series-Table-Distributions.md

 I regularly see large queries that take hours to run (and potentially never even finish) and can almost always get them down to under a few minutes.
 Table distributions are the #1 thing I look at when tuning Synapse SQL.

 # Synapse Dedicated Sql Pool Architecture
-Dedicated Sql Pools (formerly Azuer Sql Data Warehouse) are a massively parallel processing (MPP) implementation of Microsoft SQL built exclusively for analytical workloads (i.e. data warehousing).
+Dedicated Sql Pools (formerly Azure Sql Data Warehouse) are a massively parallel processing (MPP) implementation of Microsoft SQL built exclusively for analytical workloads (i.e. data warehousing).
 Under the hood, Dedicated Sql Pools have many separate CPUs that are able to operate on their own _distribution_ of data in parallel.
 This is what makes Synapse Dedicated Sql Pools so fast and optimized for data warehousing workloads: potentially large operations are broken into many different parallel jobs, orchestrated by a central control node.

 !["SynapseArchitecture"](/assets/img/posts/Synapse-Optimization-Series-Table-Distributions/SynapseArchitecture.png)
 _Synapse Dedicated Sql Pool Architecture_